oracle/weblogic-deploy-tooling/site/compare.md

 ## The Compare Model Tool

-When working with a domain model, sometimes it is useful to know the differences between the model used in previous deployment and a new proposed deployment.
+When working with a domain model, sometimes it is useful to know the differences between different models.

-The compare model tool compare the two model files, the new against the old and generate a model that shows only the difference between the two.
+The compare model tool compares two model files and generates a model that shows the differences between them.

 To use the Compare Model Tool, simply run the `compareModel` shell script with the correct arguments.
 To see the list of valid arguments for any tool in the Oracle WebLogic Server Deploy Tooling installation, simply run the shell script with the `-help` option (or with no arguments) to see the shell script usage information.